 - Since the weather could get cooler, rather than bringing multiple jackets or sweaters, bring clothes that can be layered–perhaps a lightweight jacket that can be worn over a sweater.
 When the weather warmed up, take off one of the layers.

 - Check the daily itinerary and plan each day’s outfits to match the day’s activities.
 This way, you’ll know what you need for each day.

 In addition, here were some of the packing tips we suggested:

-- Use rolling duffle bags instead of suitcases.
+- Use rolling duffel bags instead of suitcases.
 You can get so much more into them and because they are more flexible, you can squeeze them into spaces that a hard suit case may not be able to fit.

 - ROLL your clothes– they help keep them wrinkle free.

 - Use back packs as carry on bags.